berkkan22/pubspec-dependency-inspector/README.md

 ## Features

 - Dependency Update: View a list of outdated dependencies in the `pubspec.yaml` file and easily update them to their latest versions using the command `Analyzes dependencies`.
-- Quick Fix: Receive code actions (quick fixes) for each outdated dependency, allowing you to update them with a single click.
+- Quick Fix: Receive code actions (quick fixes) for each outdated dependency, allowing you to update them with a single click to the latest version.
 - Update all dependencies: Update all outdated dependencies at once using the command `Update all dependencies`.
 - Version Comparison: Compare the current version in the `pubspec.yaml` file with the latest version available on pub.dev to determine if an update is needed.